jonpetterbergman/snap-accept-language/README.md

-# snap-accept-language
+# snap-language
+Language handling for Snap.

-Handling the Accept-Language header using snap
+Support for determining the client's prefered language using the Accept-Language header or using suffixes to the requested URI.